roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Obviously, I said to her, trying not to stare at her body.
 I'd seen those tits without a bikini top, but they almost looked sexier wrapped in the slim white garment -- teasing, seductive.
 Suddenly, all I was thinking about was Lilac.
 Her body, her girlish charm, her teenage enthusiasm.
 I was home alone, and she was here -- dressed for the pool.

  Those sexy, tanned young legs strode in my direction, until she was standing next to the table near me.
 "I was just gonna check on ol' Tigger again," she said, probably lying to me, "then go over to the pool, ya know?"
-Report_Story #4